Aider-AI/aider/docs/benchmarks.md

 Given that, it would be ideal to run all 133 exercises many times for each model/edit-format combination and report an average performance.
 This would average away the effect of the API variance.
-It would also significantly increase the cost of this sort of benchmarking, so I didn't do that.
+It would also significantly increase the cost of this sort of benchmarking.
+So I didn't do that.

 Benchmarking against 133 exercises provides some robustness all by itself, since we are measuring the performance across many exercises.